-The Tobago House of Assembly's development programme is also significantly constrained by the statutory requirements of the Central Tenders Board.
-Section 28 of the Tobago House of Assembly Act #40 of 1996 stipulates that the Assembly, in pursuance of its functions, shall be subject to the Central Tenders Board Ordinance of 1961, until such time as there are in effect alternative provisions made by the Assembly under Section 52.
-Because the Tenders Committee of the Tobago House of Assembly is not yet established, significant project implementation lags are experienced by the Tobago House of Assembly, waiting for tenders to be awarded by the Central Tenders Board in Trinidad.
+5.21.
+The Tobago House of Assembly's development programming is also significantly constrained by the statutory requirements of the Central Tenders Board.
+Section 28 of the Tobago House of Assembly Act # 40 of 1996 stipulates that the Assembly, in pursuance of its functions, shall be subject to the Central Tenders Board Ordinance of 1961 until such time as there is in effect alternative provision made by the Assembly under Section 52.
+Because the Tenders Committee of the Tobago House of Assembly is not yet established, significant project implementation lags is experience by the Tobago House of Assembly waiting for tenders to be awarded by the Central Tenders Board in Trinidad.
 This point was clearly illustrated in the case of the project to extend the Crown Point Airport Terminal and the New Scarborough Hospital.
 The start-up of these projects was significantly delayed because of procedural arrangements by the Central Tenders Board in Trinidad.
 Similar problems are being experienced with the Buccoo Integrated Project.
-This clearly points to the need for the Tobago House of Assembly to establish a Tenders Committee.
+This clearly points to the need for the Tobago House of Assembly Tender's Committee to be established.

-5.2.7.
 Accountability and Financial Management Systems

-Issues of accountability and financial management systems are of utmost importance if fiscal decentralization is to yield maximum benefit.
-In the past there have been numerous arguments between the Central Government and the Tobago House of Assembly over the issue of accountability.
-Most of these arguments were related to unauthorized expenditures by the THA, including unauthorized investments.
-In many instances the THA was unable to pay its creditors, as well as public servant salaries.
-However, in the period after 2001, there has been overall reform of the financial management systems in the THA, and there have been far fewer arguments over the issue of accountability.
+5.22.
+Issue of accountability and financial management system is of utmost importance if fiscal decentralization is to yield maximum benefit.
+In the part there have been numerous arguments between the Central Government and the Tobago House of Assembly over the issue of accountability.
+Most of these argument were related to unauthorized expenditures by the THA, including unauthorized investments.
+In many instances the THA were unable to pay its creditors as well as public servants salaries.
+However in the period after 2001, there have been overall reform of the financial management systems in the THA and there have been much less arguments over the issue of accountability.